Scott-Lab-QBI/basic-uq-hpc-scripts/README.md

 # Kill a job
 - log onto hpc
 - Find the job number with command "qstat"
-- Kill the job with command "qsub"
+- Kill the job with command "qdel"

 ```
-qsub JOBNUMBER
+qdel JOBNUMBER
 ```